bassmanitram/actions-for-nautilus/README.md

 It is highly recommended to install these extra packages.

-To enable the extesnion after installation, will need to restart Nautilus/Files:
+To enable the extension after installation, will need to restart Nautilus/Files:

 * `Alt F2`
 * `nautilus -q`